crose20/Rose_C_ChatApplication/README.md

 Run npm: $ npm start

-The site is running in your localhost:3000
+The site is running in your localhost: 3000

 # This project is configured to run on port: 8889